 Carmiel Arbit is a nonresident senior fellow for Middle East Programs at the Atlantic Council.
 Her research focuses on US-Israel relations, the peace process, Israeli and Palestinian politics, Congress, and broader issues affecting the Middle East.

 A co-founder of Key Bridge Strategies, she has consulted for non-profit organizations around the world, advancing public diplomacy, government relations, and community engagement strategies in the United States, Israel, Palestine, Cyprus, Sudan, Sri Lanka, and Mexico.

-Carmiel earned her BA from George Washington University and her MS from Georgetown University’s School of Foreign Service.
-She has been recognized as a top Foreign Policy Influencer by Diplomatic Courier and is also a Truman national security fellow.
+Arbit earned her BA from George Washington University and her MS from Georgetown University’s School of Foreign Service.
+She has been recognized as a top Foreign Policy Influencer by Diplomatic Courier.
+She is also a Truman national security fellow.